latex3/latex3.github.io/latex3/code/index.md

 Issues opened are usually intended to report issues relating to the code, such as documentation clarifications, missed functionality, or bugs.
-Please do not use the issue trackers to request help with your documents for this other channels are much better suited.
+Please do not use the issue trackers to request help with your documents.
+Other channels such as [stackexchange](https://tex.stackexchange.com) are much better suited for obtaining help.

 ## Discussing it